-I PHYSICAL STATE; APPEARANCE: COLOURLESS TO YELLOW - BROWN ROUTES OF EXPOSURE: The substance can be absorbed into the body by M FLUORESCENT FLAKES OR POWDER. inhalation, through the skin and by ingestion. Р PHYSICAL DANGERS: Dust explosion possible if in powder or granular form, INHALATION RISK: Evaporation at 20°C is negligible; a harmful 0 mixed with air. concentration of airborne particles can, however, be reached quickly.
+I PHYSICAL STATE; APPEARANCE: COLOURLESS TO YELLOW - BROWN ROUTES OF EXPOSURE: The substance can be absorbed into the body by М FLUORESCENT FLAKES OR POWDER. inhalation, through the skin and by ingestion. Р PHYSICAL DANGERS: Dust explosion possible if in powder or granular form, INHALATION RISK: Evaporation at 20°C is negligible; a harmful 0 mixed with air. concentration of airborne particles can, however, be reached quickly.
 R CHEMICAL DANGERS: EFFECTS OF SHORT-TERM EXPOSURE: Т А OCCUPATIONAL EXPOSURE LIMITS: TLV: A2 (suspected human carcinogen); (ACGIH EFFECTS OF LONG-TERM OR REPEATED Ν 2004).
 MAK: EXPOSURE: This substance is probably carcinogenic to humans. Т Carcinogen category: 2 (as pyrolysis product of organic materials) (DFG 2005).
 D Α Т Α PHYSICAL PROPERTIES Sublimation point: 435°C Melting point: 162°C Relative density (water = 1): 1.274 Solubility in water: none Vapour pressure, Pa at 20°C: 292 Octanol/water partition coefficient as log Pow: 5.61 ENVIRONMENTA DATA L Bioaccumulation of this chemical may occur in seafood.
-N O T E S volatiles.
-However, i substance on human e of many polycyclic aromatic hydrocarbons - standards are t t may be encountered as a laboratory chemical in its pure for health, therefore utmost care must be taken.
-Do NOT take w ted in October 2005 and August 2006: see sections Occupati m.
-Insufficient data are available on the effect of this orking clothes home.
+N O T E S This substance is one of many polycyclic aromatic hydrocarbons - standards are usually established for them as mixtures, e.g., coal tar pitch volatiles.
+However, it may be encountered as a laboratory chemical in its pure form.
+Insufficient data are available on the effect of this substance on human health, therefore utmost care must be taken.
+Do NOT take working clothes home.
 Tetraphene is a common name.
-Card ADDITIONAL INFORMA TION ICSC: 0385 (C) IPCS, CEC, 1994 BENZ(a)ANTHRACENE L IMDODTANT Neither NIOSH, the CEC or the IPCS nor any person acting for the use which might be made of this information.
-This ca Committee and may not reflect in all cases all the detailed re The user should verify compliance of the cards with the rele modifications made to produce the U.S. version is inclusion values. rd contains the collective views of the IPCS Peer Review quirements included in national legislation on the subject. vant legislation in the country of use.
-The only
+Card has been partly updated in October 2005 and August 2006: see sections Occupational Exposure Limits, EU classification.
+ADDITIONAL INFORMATION ICSC: 0385 BENZ(a)ANTHRACENE L (C) II CO, CLC, 1777 IMPORTANT LEGAL NOTICE: Neither NIOSH, the CEC or the IPCS nor any person acting on behalf of NIOSH, the CEC or the IPCS is responsible for the use which might be made of this information.
+This card contains the collective views of the IPCS Peer Review Committee and may not reflect in all cases all the detailed requirements included in national legislation on the subject.
+The user should verify compliance of the cards with the relevant legislation in the country of use.
+The only modifications made to produce the U.S. version is inclusion of the OSHA PELs, NIOSH RELs and NIOSH IDLH values.